 Vaginal yeast infections are the most common form of this problem, and this is often caused by a breakdown of the bacteria which is present in this area.
 This bacteria help to control the growth of yeast, and without it, the yeast will simply multiply and cause itching, redness, and pain.

 Many people find that overusing antibiotics may also cause vaginal yeast infections, as they destroy both good and bad bacteria.
 Internal disturbances may also be a cause for concern.
 The human immune system is fantastic, and when this begins to weaken you might find that yeast infections are common.

 Breakages and cuts to your skin may allow fungus to penetrate and spread throughout your body.
-Hormonal imbalances will also be a main cause of thrush, and the external use of irritants such as detergents will not help.
+Hormonal imbalances will also be a main cause of thrush.
+The external use of irritants such as detergents will not help.

 Oral contraceptives, pregnancy and diabetes are also known to be causes of yeast infections.
 Hormone replacement therapies, infertility treatments, and other processes where your hormones are affected can encourage the yeast to grow and spread rapidly.

 Anyone with a weakened immune system will find that vaginal yeast infections are more likely to occur.
 Therefore, you need to be aware of what causes thrush, and never be surprised if you contract some form of infection in your lifetime.